dakep/pense-rpkg/cran-comments.md

 Adds new algorithm for LS-EN, revamps the regularization path and improves CV strategies; addresses anticipated revdep issues with the forthcoming release of Rcpp.
+Make code comply with C++17 and update compiler standards.

 ## Test environments
 * local x86_64-apple-darwin17.0, R 4.2.2 Patched (2023-02-03 r83757)